verrazzano/console/README.md

 This will open a tab with Verrazzano API Server URL.

 To start using the console, authenticate using Verrazzano user credentials in the Verrazzano API tab.
-Post authentication, open/refresh the [http://localhost:8000](http://localhost:8000) page to view the local console.
+Post authentication, open the [http://localhost:8000](http://localhost:8000) page **in the same window (so that the cookies can be used by localhost for API calls)** to view the local console.

 After some time, the cookie expires and console throws a prompt to reload.
-In that case, open Verrazzano API Server URL in a separate tab **in the same window (so that the cookies can be used by localhost for API calls)** and follow the steps described in the above paragraph.
+In that case, repeat the steps described in the above paragraph.

 When you make changes to the Console code, the changes are reflected immediately in the browser because the `livereload` option is enabled by default for the `ojet serve` command.
 For other options supported by the command, see [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9).

 ### Using Google Chrome for development

-Newer versions of Google Chrome (>= 91), do not have the support for disabling [SameSite-by-default-cookies](https://www.chromium.org/updates/same-site/test-debug).
+Newer versions of Google Chrome (>= 91), do not have the support for disabling [samesite-by-default-cookies](https://www.chromium.org/updates/same-site/test-debug).
 This is required for testing the console locally.
 To disable this feature, [start chrome with the following flag](https://www.chromium.org/developers/how-tos/run-chromium-with-flags) -

 ```
 –disable-features=SameSiteByDefaultCookies